DPenner/SYSC-Project/README.txt

 Design Documentation.docx - Our documentation on the design of our game.

 KNOWN ISSUES:
+- MapView does not currently consider offsets: if 0 is not the minimum value for x and y, it is not taken into consideration.

 CHANGES:
 - 2D GUI has been implemented
+- Bug fix: an exception is no longer thrown upon a request to check for a non-existing direction, false is returned instead.

 ROADMAP:
 - Allow monsters to move.